rbfx/rbfx-csharp-thirdperson/README.md

 If either of these depots missing the publish_to_steam job will fail.

+Once you are done defining your depots, **publish the changes** that you have made from the [Publish](https://partner.steamgames.com/apps/publishing) page.
+If you try to run Github Action before publishing the depots the action will fail to publish binaries.

 ### Create a Steam Build Account

 Create a specialised builder account that only has access to `Edit App Metadata` and `Publish App Changes To Steam`,